 By the end, I was emotionally drained by Sam, Charlie and Rusty Quinn, and I don’t have the vocabulary left to fully express myself (she says as she goes on to write a dissertation-sized review)…

 But, give Karin Slaughter 500+ pages and she manages to create something that is so close to reality that I knew exactly what these characters were feeling – especially Sam, the oldest.
 I cried, I laughed, I was annoyed, I was understanding.
-(Note to self: check if Slaughter has a sister.)
 It is, beyond a doubt, Karin Slaughter’s unparalleled gift of characterization that has me in such awe of her.
-Especially, for a thriller writer – she stands heads above the rest in this regard.
+For a thriller writer, she stands heads above the rest in that regard.

-One, a 28-year-old event that destroyed their family, killed their mother, left Charlie with emotional wounds that have never healed, and Sam with physical wounds that have changed her life forever.
+One, a 28-year-old tragedy that destroyed their family, killed their mother, left Charlie with emotional wounds that have never healed, and Sam with physical wounds that have changed her life forever.
 And a present-day tragedy – a “low-functioning” 18-year-old girl enters her middle school right before the first bell and unloads a 6-shot revolver, killing two people.
-Page-by-page, Slaughter meticulously, and with tender care, unfolds a family drama meets legal thriller that is both riveting and intelligent.
-She examines, with soft nuance, the ideas of familial bonds, the legal system, feminism, bigotry, rape, infertility, American gun violence, red and blue state cultural divides and human nature.
+Page-by-page, Slaughter meticulously and with tender care, unfolds a family drama meets legal thriller that is both riveting and intelligent.
+The author examines, with soft nuance, the ideas of familial bonds, the legal system, feminism, bigotry, rape, infertility, American gun violence, red and blue state cultural divides and human nature.

 Slaughter’s writing is tough and dark, stark and raw.
 I’ve seen a lot of people say it’s not for the squeamish, but I didn’t find it disgusting or full of gore.
 It is brutal in its honesty, but never uses cheap thrills for the sake of gross-out effect.
 If by “squeamish” we mean readers who would rather not be confronted with the dark realities of life – then no, it’s not for the squeamish.